dmdigital/timeneye-api/README.md

 ### Status

 The API is currently in development, with new endpoints being added over time.
 Currently, the 2.0 version of the API allows third-party apps to record time entries, retrieving projects, tasks, entries log, users.

+**IMPORTANT: Timeneye API 2.0 is in BETA stage: you need to use the http://beta.timeneye.com/api/2/[apiName] endpoint to test it.**

 ### Authentication